Battle of Beiping–Tianjin: Fall of Tianjin

-Fall of Beiping
+Fall of Beijing

-On 28 July, Chiang Kai-shek ordered Song Zheyuan to retreat to Baoding in southern Hebei province.
-Over the next two days, intense fighting took place in Tianjin, where the Chinese forces put up a stiff resistance, but subsequently the Chinese retreated south along the lines of the Tientsin-Pukow Railway and the Peiping-Hankow Railway.
+On 28 July 1937, Chiang Kai-shek ordered Song Zheyuan to retreat to Baoding in southern Hebei province.
+Over the next two days, intense fighting took place in Tianjin, where the Chinese forces put up a stiff resistance, but subsequently the Chinese retreated south along the lines of the Tianjin-Pukou Railway and the Beiping-Hankou Railway.

 On 4 August, General Liu Ruzhen's remaining forces withdrew into Chahar.
 Isolated, Beiping was captured by the Japanese without further resistance on 8 August 1937.
 General Masakazu Kawabe entered the city on 18 August in a military parade, and posted proclamations at important points announcing that he was the new military governor of the city.
 Zhang was allowed to retain his position as mayor, but left the city secretly a week later.

 Aftermath

-With the fall of Beiping and Tianjin, the North China Plain was helpless against the Japanese divisions which occupied it by the end of the year.
+With the fall of Beijing and Tianjin, the North China Plain was helpless against the Japanese divisions which occupied it by the end of the year.
 The Chinese National Revolutionary Army was in constant retreat until the hard fought Battle of Taierzhuang.

 Zhang was vilified relentlessly by the Chinese press, and reviled as a traitor.
 Upon arrival at Nanjing he apologized publicly.
-Since he later died fighting against the Japanese, the Kuomintang posthumously pardoned Zhang for the events in Beiping.
+Since he later died fighting against the Japanese, the Kuomintang posthumously pardoned Zhang for the events in Beijing.